781flyingdutchman/background_downloader/README.md

     final result = await FileDownloader().download(task,
         onProgress: (progress) => print('Progress update: $progress'));
 ```
 Progress updates start with 0.0 when the actual download starts (which may be in the future, e.g. if waiting for a WiFi connection), and will be sent periodically, not more than twice per second per task.
 If a task completes successfully you will receive a final progress update with a `progress` value of 1.0 (`progressComplete`).
-Failed tasks generate `progress` of `progressFailed` (-1.0), canceled tasks `progressCanceled` (-2.0), notFound tasks `progressNotFound` (-3.0) and waitingToRetry tasks `progressWaitingToRetry` (-4.0).
+Failed tasks generate `progress` of `progressFailed` (-1.0), canceled tasks `progressCanceled` (-2.0), notFound tasks `progressNotFound` (-3.0), waitingToRetry tasks `progressWaitingToRetry` (-4.0) and paused tasks `progressPaused` (-5.0).

 #### Status